Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 Our law firm in Frankfurt am Main is specialised in tax evasion, tax fraud and other white-collar offences, including breach of trust, corporate crime and document forgery.
 With more than 25 years of experience in criminal defence, we represent private individuals, executives and companies in tax investigations and criminal proceedings throughout Germany.

 Tax evasion (Steuerhinterziehung) is the core offence of German tax criminal law.
 Under § 370 (1) nos.
 1–2 AO, a person is liable if they (i) provide false or incomplete information to the tax authorities about tax-relevant facts or (ii) unlawfully omit such information, thereby causing a tax shortfall or an unjustified tax benefit.
+For defence in practice, see our tax evasion defence page and the overview of German criminal procedure.

-Key points for defence and assessment:
+Key Points for Defence and Assessment

 • No simple offsetting: The “Kompensationsverbot” (§ 370 (4) sent.
 3 AO) limits set-offs; a criminal tax shortfall may exist even if no additional tax is ultimately assessed.